hannajas/WP1-grotenete-analysis/README.md

 * Onset of migration
     + `onset_migration.R:` Resident Vs migration: Is there a difference in environmental variables?
 Are there short-term triggers to onset migration?
         - data selection: non-tidal, remove the first day after release
+            - add column: label --> 'resident' and 'migration' and later for the model: label_bin --> 0 = resident and 1 = migration
         - Boxplot to see difference in conditions
         - Boxplots to see triggers
+* During migration
+    + `during_migration.R:`
+        -
+            - add column: label --> 'migratory' and 'resting' and later for the model: label_bin --> 0 = migratory and 1 = resting

 * `/visualisation:`
     + `create_eel_track_env_var_plot.R:` Each eel its trajectory plotted together with an environmental variable